cloudera/hue/docs/gethue/content/posts/2015-03-10-fixing-the-yarn-invalid-resource-request-requested-memory-0-or-requested-memory-max-configured.md

 ---
 Are you seeing this error when submitting a job to YARN?
 Are you launching an Oozie workflow with a Spark action?
 You might be hitting this issue!

-{{< highlight bash >}}Error starting action [spark-e27e].
+<pre><code class="bash">Error starting action [spark-e27e].
 ErrorType [TRANSIENT], ErrorCode [JA009], Message [JA009: org.apache.hadoop.yarn.exceptions.InvalidResourceRequestException: Invalid resource request, requested memory < 0, or requested memory > max configured, requestedMemory=1536, maxMemory=1024

 at org.apache.hadoop.yarn.server.resourcemanager.scheduler.SchedulerUtils.validateResourceRequest(SchedulerUtils.java:203)